Oops and Daisies

 Reflections on Motherhood Overwhelm… and How to Cope

-The overwhelm of motherhood, and parenting, is real… and if I’m being honest, I’ve tried writing this blog post at least five times now.
+Motherhood overwhelm is real… and if I’m being honest, I’ve tried writing this blog post at least five times now.

 That feeling of overwhelm hit me pretty hard the other day.
-Little guy woke at 5:15 am (the transition to one nap is not an easy one!), little miss apparently woke up on the wrong side of the bed, and me, groggy eyed, looked around at our mess of an apartment and thought of all the things on my to-do list and I instantly knew that there was no way I was getting much of it done.
+Little guy woke at 5:15 am (the transition to one nap is not an easy one!), Little Miss apparently woke up on the wrong side of the bed, and me, groggy eyed, looked around at our mess of an apartment and thought of all the things on my to-do list.
+I instantly knew that there was no way I was getting much of it done.

 I tried to remind myself to be thankful for what we have — and that we’re fortunate enough to be buying a house in the first place — but here’s the thing about motherhood overwhelm.

-It can knock you down so flipping hard, that it can be hard to even stand up and breathe some days… and overwhelm is like unlocking the door to a swirl of negative thoughts and emotions.
+It can knock you down so flipping hard, that it can be hard to even stand up and breathe some days.
+Overwhelm is akin to all these things flowing through an open door, and you try to shove it all back out and AWAY, but you can’t even get the door to move, let alone close it.
 I wanted to crawl back into bed and pretend, if only for a few minutes, that I didn’t have all these adult responsibilities.

 Juggling working from home and getting ready to move?
 Packing boxes are for more than just packing around here!

-But if I’m being honest with myself, this is far from the only time I’ve felt overwhelmed as a mom, and I know I’m far from alone.
-In fact, the first time that overwhelm hit was when we brought Little Miss home from the hospital — they’re trusting us to take home this sweet, innocent little child?
+But, again, if I’m being honest with myself, this is far from the only time I’ve felt like I was drowning as a mom, and I know I’m far from alone.
+In fact, the first time that oppressing feeling hit was when we brought Little Miss home from the hospital; they’re trusting us to take home this sweet, innocent little child?
 But how are we supposed to know what to do?

 Motherhood, and parenting, changes everything.
 These little rascals come into our lives and upend everything.
 We lose sleep over them, we find that the plans we had for parenting were just that “plans.”
 We don’t plan to, of course, but there are moments we yell, and cry, and let’s be frank, want to rip our hair out.